CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 New for 2025
 ============

 At CTR Electronics, we pride ourselves for taking our customer feedback seriously.
-The feedback our customers provide to us indicates a healthy and active developer ecosystem.
-Software changes constantly and our customer needs do too.
-We will continue to invest in our customers' needs and we are proud to announce our changelog for the 2025 year.
+The feedback our customers provide to us fosters a healthy and active developer ecosystem.
+Software changes constantly, as does our customers' needs.
+We will continue to invest in our customers' needs and we are proud to announce our changelog for the 2025 year!

+Firmware for the 2025 release of Phoenix 6 can be found by selecting “2025” in the firmware selection menu.

+The API vendordep for 2025 is available under ``https://maven.ctr-electronics.com/release/com/ctre/phoenix6/latest/Phoenix6-frc2025-beta-latest.json``.

+Users will need to update both firmware and API to make use of these features.

 .. note:: This changelog is intended to highlight the major additions to the Phoenix 6 API.
 For a detailed list of changes and bug fixes, visit the `API changelog <https://api.ctr-electronics.com/changelog>`__.